 - Rule should state the documentation needs to be attached to the violation report: This requirement exists in Rule 5.102-1 outlining what is required for reporting violations requiring retaking.
 5.102 is about evaluation, not reporting.

-5.102-1 ('When available for retaking' added to (b)(4)(D) & 'Availability' added to title of 5.103 to promote consistent understanding of 'availability' and that the VRT is used once available for retaking)
+5.102-1 Change Adopted: 'When available for retaking' added to (b)(4)(D) to clarify that the VRT is used once 'available' for retaking

 - Consider requiring a justification Process related: consider as an enhancement after INSITE launch.